tellomp/P3Deployment/README.md

 [logo]: https://github.com/tellomp/P3Deployment/blob/master/client/public/intersectionInput.png "Add Exact Address"

+* If the user knows the exact address for the dangerous intersection, the user can input the address and it is added to the database.

 * Users can then click on the desired intersection and the user is routed to the details page using axios and the map renders the address using the Google maps API.

-* If the user does not know the exact address, the user is able to drag the pin and drop it on the map.

-* Dropping the pin autofills the form section and adds it to the database using mongoDB.

 ![alt text][pin]